eiffel-wrap-c/WrapC/doc/Readme.md

 Here we describe what code gets generated for a C struct declaration and how to use that code to create, free, read from and write to a struct.

+For structs `WrapC` generates a class with a low level layer using [inline externals](https://www.eiffel.org/doc/solutions/Interfacing_with_C_and_C%2B%2B#Inline_externals) and a high level access use the low level features to provide object oriented access.
+Every struct wrapper class inherits from `MEMORY_STRUCTURE` which is a deferred class with the following interface part of EiffelBase library:

+	deferred class interface
+		MEMORY_STRUCTURE

+	feature -- Initialization

+		make
+				-- Initialize current with given structure_size.
+			ensure
+				not_shared: not shared

+		make_by_pointer (a_ptr: POINTER)
+				-- Initialize current with `a_ptr`.
+			require
+				a_ptr_not_null: a_ptr /= default_pointer
+			ensure
+				shared: shared

+	feature -- Access

+		item: POINTER
+				-- Access to memory area.

+		shared: BOOLEAN
+				-- Is current memory area shared with others?

+	feature -- Measurement

+		structure_size: INTEGER_32
+				-- Size to allocate (in bytes).
+			ensure
+				is_class: class
+				positive_result: Result > 0

+	feature -- Status report

+		exists: BOOLEAN
+				-- Is allocated memory still allocated?

+	invariant
+		managed_pointer_valid: not shared implies managed_pointer /= Void
+		internal_item_valid: shared implies internal_item /= default_pointer
+	end

+The low level implementation are purely procedural but still provide full access to C structs.
+The high level access on the other hand provide an object oriented way to handle structs.

 Let's look at the following struct declaration (taken from simple example) defined in the header `simple_header.h`

 	struct foo